Working digitally as a graphic recorder

 I’m no longer in the way

-When I’m capturing a visual at workshops, conferences and events these days – I’m working on my iPad in an app called Procreate.
-Once upon a time, I worked on paper, live and large at the front of the room.
-This meant the work needed to be not too high off the ground, because I’m not particularly tall, and I was often standing in front of it as I worked.
-Now, with the iPad connected to my projector, I can beam the work higher up for more to see.
-Also – the size of my projected canvas can flex with the space – when it’s an intimate strategy session with 10 people, we can use a boardroom big screen TV, but if we’re at the Exhibition Centre, the projection can be super-sized to suit the space.
+Back when I worked on paper, live and large at the front of the room, the work needed to be not too high off the ground, because I’m not particularly tall, and I was often standing in front of it as I worked.
+Now, connected to my projector or in house AV, I can beam the work higher up for more to see.
+Also – the size of my projected canvas can flex with the space – when it’s an intimate strategy session with 10 people, we can use a boardroom big screen TV, but if we’re at the Exhibition Centre, the projection can be super-sized.
+I’ve even been at events where the visual is part of a larger presentation with show-reels, PowerPoint and camera work – it looks amazing!

 Next level visuals